William Grigsby McCormick: Career

 First, he left the university of Virginia in May 1870 and traveled with brother Robert to Europe, returning to Baltimore in November.
 He worked for two years as a banker for John Sterett Gittings (1798-1879).

 In February 1875, after taking a year of travel with his new wife, and then living for a few months in Baltimore, they moved to Chicago.
 He first worked for McCormick Brothers & Findlay, and then started his own business selling insurance and real estate, with offices in Chicago and New York City.
 He was elected as a Democrat to the Chicago City Council as alderman, being elected in 1880 to represent the 18th ward for one term.

 In 1884, he formed the partnership Smith, McCormick & Company to trade commodities on the Chicago Board of Trade.

 He became a member of the New York Stock Exchange in 1885.
 The business became part of the Schwartz, Dupee & Company stock trading firm (with partners Gustavus Schwartz and John Dupee, Jr.).
 He worked for them until the panic of 1893.
 He then formed a partnership of Price, McCormick & Company with Theodore Hazeltine Price on March 18, 1895.
 After some initial success, the firm ran into trouble in a failed attempt to take over Hanover Insurance in 1899.

 He retired after that firm failed on May 24, 1900, due to a steep drop in the prices of cotton futures contracts.
 Besides losing his own money, it was reported another backer was George Crocker, son of San Francisco banker Charles Crocker.

 Personal life

 On October 23, 1873, he married Eleanor Brooks at the Brown Memorial Presbyterian Church in Baltimore.
-His wife was daughter of former railroad executive Walter Booth Brooks.
+His wife was daughter of former railroad executive Walter B. Brooks.
 Together, they had seven children: